sjkirwan/power-outage/README.md

 | West               |       1 |      1 |
 | West North Central |     nan |      5 |

-Here, you can see a pivot table showing the number of deregulated states in each region.
-Its intresting that there are concentrated in the northeast.
+Here, you can see a pivot table showing the number of deregulated power(False being deregulated True meaning regulated) states in each region.
+From this table its clear that states in the Northeast are overwhelmingly deregulated.

 ## Assessment of Missingness

 ### NMAR Analysis
 The column with the most missing columns is the 'DEMAND.LOSS.MW' column below.
 I took the first and last ten rows of the data frame with the 'DEMAND.LOSS.MW,' and two other columns that look like they might be related.

-**FIRST TEN COLUMNS**
+**FIRST TEN ROWS**

 |   DEMAND.LOSS.MW |   OUTAGE.DURATION |   PI.UTIL.OFUSA |
 |-----------------:|------------------:|----------------:|